LunaBraga/PORTFOLIO/README.md

 ### Tested websites
 While working as an account manager, all websites that I worked on with the developers & creative team were tested by me before they were sent for customer approval.
-I tested the pages while working in Cape Morris advertising agency.
+I tested the pages while working in Cape Morris advertising agency, IQ Marketing (Poland) Sp. z o.o. & McCann Worldgroup.

 Pre-production testing of websites on mobile and desktop devices.
 Acceptance testing.